kits-ab/lologoggenerator/README.md

 ## Using

-User can create logfile definitions through `http://localhost:<host_port>/lologoggenerator/`
+User can create, edit and delete logfile definitions through `http://localhost:<host_port>/lologoggenerator/`

 User can choose a log pattern preset or define their own pattern with freetext in logback formatting syntax